matplotlib/matplotlib/doc/devel/testing.rst

-defaults to generating ``png``, ``pdf`` and ``svg`` output, but in interest of keeping the size of the library from ballooning we should only include the ``svg`` or ``pdf`` outputs if the test is explicitly exercising a feature that this backend dependent.
+defaults to generating ``png``, ``pdf`` and ``svg`` output, but in interest of keeping the size of the library from ballooning we should only include the ``svg`` or ``pdf`` outputs if the test is explicitly exercising a feature dependent on that backend.

 There are two optional keyword arguments to the `image_comparison`
 decorator:

-   - `extensions`: If you only wish to test additional image formats (rather than just `png`), pass any additional file types in the list list of the extensions to test.
+   - `extensions`: If you only wish to test additional image formats (rather than just `png`), pass any additional file types in the list of the extensions to test.
 When copying the new baseline files be sure to only copy the output files, not their conversions to ``png``.
 For example only copy the files ending in ``pdf``, not in ``_pdf.png``.